Monday 9 Dec 2024 Abu Dhabi UAE

 "The decision is a good step for the UAE as a whole and another stride in enhancing our education," he added.

 "The decision to cancel the EmSAT exam is very beneficial for students, as it reduces stress and psychological pressure.
-The exam was long and could cause some students to lose their skills due to stress, even if they were capable," said Moza Jassim Al Jadaa, a Grade 12 student at Al Shifa Bint Abdullah School in Abu Dhabi.
+The exam was long and could cause some students to lose their skills due to stress, even if they were capable," said Moza Jassim Al Jadaa, a Grade 12 student at Al Shifa Bint Abdullah School in Kalba.

 EmSAT turned out to be more of a distraction and caused students to lose focus.
 "Now I can focus more on improving my academic performance in core subjects instead of worrying about the EmSAT," Al Jadaa said.